-Classes are offered for all string instruments, including harp and classical guitar, brass and woodwind including recorder.
-Most are still in the traditional competitive format and all music played is free choice, allowing performers to play what appeals to them and what suits them musically.
+Classes are offered for all string instruments, including harp and guitar, as well as for brass and woodwind including recorder.
+Most are still in the traditional competitive format and all music played is free choice allowing performers to play pieces which appeal to them and which suits them musically.

-The String and Wind Concerto classes will both take place in the Citadel.
-Winners will be joined in the Guildhall by the Piano Concerto winner for a play off during an evening of Classical Music.
-The award carries a substantial monetary prize as well as the fabulous trophy.
+The Premier Award The string and wind concerto classes will both take place in the Citadel.
+Winners will be joined in the Guildhall by the piano concerto winner for a play off during the evening of Classical Music.
+The award carries a substantial monetary prize as well as a trophy.